bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-04-newsletter.md

   parameters, e.g. `{"foo"="bar", "foo"="baz"}` was treated as
   `{"foo"="baz"}`.
 Now the request will fail.
-When using `bitcoin-cli` with named parameters, the behavior is unchanged: multiple parameters using the same name will not be rejected but only the last of the repeats will be sent.
+When using `bitcoin-cli` with named parameters, the behavior is unchanged: multiple parameters using the same name will not be rejected but only the last of the repeats will be sent. {% assign timestamp="54:25" %}

 - [Eclair #2464][] adds the ability to trigger an event when a remote peer becomes ready to process payments.
-This is especially useful in the context of [async payments][topic async payments] where the local node temporarily holds a payment for a remote peer, waits for the peer to connect (or reconnect), and delivers the payment.
+This is especially useful in the context of [async payments][topic async payments] where the local node temporarily holds a payment for a remote peer, waits for the peer to connect (or reconnect), and delivers the payment. {% assign timestamp="56:29" %}

 - [Eclair #2482][] allows sending payments using [blinded routes][topic
   rv routing], which are paths whose last several hops are chosen